gvsi/cs371p/_posts/2016-09-10-week-three.md

 ## What will you do next week?
 Next week I will try to find meaning in the things that I do.
 There are things that I do everyday that I almost take for granted, and want to find happiness and gratitude in the things that I get to do.
 This has kept me from being overwhelmed by the many things I have to do.

+I'll also try to find a partner for Project 2.
+I am really keen on working with someone else, so if you're interested, feel free to [contact me](mailto:me@giovannialcantara.com) and we can talk about it.

 ## Tip of the week
 - Meditation.
 It's great, and as little as 5 minutes a day helps a lot.
 [Calm.com](https://www.calm.com/) is a great website to get started.
 - [Intern.supply](intern.supply) helps me keep track of which companies have opened applications for 2017 Software Developer Summer Internships.